kubepack/kubepack/docs/guides/scenario-11.md

 P.S.
 If any repository's `manifests/app` folder contain their own `install.sh` file, then instead of default `kubectl apply`, `install.sh` script will run.

-Users can use their customize commands for deploy, these customize commands should be in `manifests/app/install.sh` file.
+Users can use their customize commands for deploy, these customize commands should be in `manifests/app/install.sh` file of that repository.

 ## Next Steps